-REPLACING PISTON ROD SEALS
+REPLACING CROSSHEAD ROD OIL SEALS (31)

 The rod seal assembly contains two seals, two oil seals with lips facing power end.
-The oil seal can be replaced without taking the fluid end off by removing the cylinder and piston to allow access for oil seal housing.
+The oil seal can be replaced without taking the fluid end off.
+By taking the front cylinder head valve caps (51) off and unscrew and push ceramic plunger toward front to allow access for oil seal housing.
 Unscrew two Allen screws and place into the other two tapped holes.
-Gradually screw them in to push oil seal housing off the retainer.
-After assembling new seals in oil seal housing an assembly thimble should be used on end of crosshead rod for sliding oil seal housing back into retainer.
-Check gasket, replace if damaged.
-An assembly thimble should be used on small end of the piston rod to expand sealing edge as it is pushed on.
-Figure 7 illustrates an assembly thimble being placed on the end of the rod.
-Figure 8 shows a recommended thimble for installation of oil seals.
+Gradually screw them in to push oil seal housing (30) off the retainer (32).
+After assembling new seals (31) in oil seal housing (30), an assembly thimble should be used on end of crosshead rod for sliding oil seal housing (30) back into retainer (32).
+Check gasket (34), replace if damaged.
+Fig. 5 shows a recommended thimble for installation.
 The thimble should be machined from high carbon steel and polished on the exterior to reduce possibility of seal lip damage.
+Place two Allen screws into clearance holes and tighten snug.